-The exciting thing about eating ramen in Japan is that there are actually tons of varieties to pick from.
-Many local restaurants have their own unique ramen recipes.
+The exciting thing about eating ramen in Japan is that there are actually so many varieties.
+Many local restaurants even have their own unique ramen style.

-My favorite type of ramen came with thick slices of pork tenderloin in a hearty broth.
-They half-boiled an egg so the yolk was perfectly gooey when tossed in with fresh noodles and herbs.
+A favorite type of ramen comes with thick slices of pork tenderloin in a hearty broth.
+A half-boiled egg adds a yolk that is so perfectly gooey when tossed in with fresh noodles and herbs.

-You typically eat Ramen with chopsticks, and slurping your noodles is a sign that you like the food!
+You typically eat this traditional Japanese dish with chopsticks, and slurping your noodles is a sign that you like the food!
 You’ll get a big spoon to also enjoy the broth.
-Locals warn against drinking it all, since the bottom of the broth has all the oils and salts.
+Locals warn against drinking it all since the bottom of the broth has all the oils and salts.

 Contributed by Mike, Live Travel Teach